gdiet/backup/README.md

 * create a "database only" copy of the file system,
 * copy (at least) the last active data file in the right location in the `data` directory,
-* be careful: If you ran `reclaim-space-2` some time ago, the last active data file might not be the last data file.
+* be careful: If you ran `reclaim-space` some time ago, the last active data file might not be the last data file.
 In case of doubt, use the `stats` utility to check the data storage size,
 * only use the shallow copy of the file system for some time (and not the original),
-* don't use the `reclaim-space-2` utility on the shallow copy of the file system,
+* don't use the `reclaim-space` utility on the shallow copy of the file system,

 then you can merge the shallow repository back to the original file system using standard file sync tools.